 - Internal organ damage – In some severe cases, slip and fall victims suffer from internal organ damage.

-Elements of a Successful Premises Liability Case in Athens, Georgia
+What Are the Elements of a Successful Premises Liability Case in Athens, Georgia?

 - The property contained danger.